 - Use over-the-counter pain reliever, such as ibuprofen or acetaminophen, to reduce pain, especially if you are uncomfortable at bedtime.

-- Eat softer foods, such as pastas, yogurt, mashed potatoes, and soups for a few days.
+- Eat softer foods, such as pasta, yogurt, mashed potatoes, and soups for a few days.

 - Mouth Sores and Irritation of Lips and Cheeks from Dental Braces